karttur/overview/_posts/2018/2018-01-09-overview-main.markdown

 ### setup-theme-blog

-After having tried out creating web-pages using Jekyll, learnt a bit about markdown and editing the markdown coding system in the text editor Atom, I selected an Open Source Jekyll Theme (So Simple by Michael Rose) as the Template for continuing publishing my articles and blogs.
+After having tried out creating web-pages using Jekyll, learnt a bit about markdown and editing the markdown coding system in the text editor Atom, I selected an Open Source Jekyll Theme (So Simple by Michael Rose) as the template for continuing publishing my articles and blogs.
 The repository [setup-theme-blog](../../../setup-theme-blog/) contains my step-by-step manual on how I setup the So Simple Theme.
 The blog contains additional tweaking I have done to the So Simple Theme to make it fit my needs.

 Url links:
 * [front web-page](../../../setup-theme-blog/)